The city of Anniston in Calhoun County, Alabama has been involved in some of the country’s most historic events.

 Located on the site of Fort McClellan former army base, the park forms part of the Blue Ridge and Appalachian Mountain ranges.

 It’s a perfect place for a hike, picnic or cycle, and hosts a variety of flora, fauna and birdlife, so don’t forget your binoculars.

-You could be fortunate enough to see the endangered white-fringeless orchid, Black-throated Green Warblers, Scarlet Tanagers and Bachman’s Sparrows.
+I was fortunate enough to see the endangered white-fringeless orchid.
+You can also spot Black-throated Green Warblers, Scarlet Tanagers and Bachman’s Sparrows.

 4. Oxford Lake

 Oxford Lake is a popular recreational area for family and friends, located 5 miles south of Anniston.